Tsing Yi station

-Tsing Yi is an interchange station of the MTR between the Tung Chung line and Airport Express on Tsing Yi Island in Hong Kong.
+Tsing Yi is an interchange station of the MTR between the Tung Chung line and the Airport Express on Tsing Yi Island in Hong Kong.
 The station is located between Sunny Bay station and Lai King station on the Tung Chung Line, and between Airport station and Kowloon station on the Airport Express.
-The livery of the station is dull teal.
+The station’s colour scheme on the Tung Chung line platforms is dull teal, and Foster grey on the Airport Express platforms.
 Tsing Yi station is connected to a major interchange for buses and maxicabs, situated adjacent to the station, which serves as a public transport hub for the New Territories.
-It is embedded into the Maritime Square shopping centre.
+It is located within the Maritime Square shopping centre.

 History

 The station, built as part of the Lantau Airport Railway project, was constructed between December 1994 and March 1998 by Japanese contractor Maeda Corporation.

 Tsing Yi station opened together with the Tung Chung Line on 22 June 1998.
 The Airport Express services commenced at the station two weeks later on 6 July.